FlohGro-dev/Draftodon/Action Descriptions.md

 The Action will present a prompt to show you the created poll and you can make adjustments to the default settings like changing the expire date, allowing multiple answers or hiding the totals in the poll.

+The Action contains the "Template Tag" `post-visibility`, which allows to specify the visibility of the published post and defaults to `public`.
+If you want to use the Action with different visibilities, just duplicate it, then change the template tag e.g. to `private` and rename the Action for easier identification.

+If you run this the first time, you will need to authenticate Drafts for your account (only need to do this once).

 > After Success Setting: *Archive*

 ## schedule draft as poll